rmsk2/Hello_Foenix256_Jr/README.md

 ## Things to do

-- Check the SIDs.
-According to the system reference the TinyCore Kernel uses DIP switch 5 to enable the SIDs.
+- Get SIDs working
+- Research the save zero page locations to use in combination with `superbasic`.